 The high-profile lawsuit between the Facebook co-founders is an example of exactly this situation.
 From Mark Zuckerberg’s perspective, he was struggling with an original co-founder (Eduardo Saverin) who was no longer making any contribution to the business and in fact hindering the business growth because of his inaction while still holding significant voting rights.
 Whilst from Eduardo Saverin’s perspective, he was cut out of Facebook by the use of some “dirty legal tricks”.

 It is also common for founders to put some initial funding into the company to get things off the ground.
 This is frequently done as a director’s loan.
-From the company’s perspective, you want some certainty that whoever put the money can’t just ask for it back at any time, and from the individual’s perspective, you want some form of recognition of the funding and an agreement on how and when it will be repaid.
+From the company’s perspective, you want some certainty that whoever puts the money in can’t just ask for it back at any time, and from the individual’s perspective, you want some form of recognition of the funding and an agreement on how and when it will be repaid.
 For example, if you are expecting repayment out of the next funding round, then think twice because this could jeopardise the SEIS status of the investment.
 Not being SEIS qualified would put most UK angel investors off.

 Intellectual property is also being created as products, software and/or marketing campaigns are being developed.
 The company won’t automatically own them unless there is a specific IP assignment agreement or the person creating it is an employee (which is often not the case for early-stage companies).